ospatil/genai-stack/README.md

-# AI Chat Application Stack Guide
+# GenAI Chat Application Stack on AWS

 An interactive React application that provides a comprehensive guide to building AI chat applications primarily on AWS.